Jacob Steiner

-Jacob Steiner (Steiner Erik, Budapest) is a professor at Hebrew University of Jerusalem, and a researcher of the physiology of the senses.
+Jacob Steiner (Steiner Erik, Budapest) (1927–2014) was a professor at Hebrew University of Jerusalem, and a researcher of the physiology of the senses.

 Academia

 He received his Ph.D. from University of Basel in 1964.

 He became a lecturer in 1965, a senior lecturer in 1974, an associate professor in 1979 and became emeritus in 1996.

-He was a visiting Associate Professor to the University of Pennsylvania.
+He was a visiting associate professor to the University of Pennsylvania.

-He was a visiting Professor to Brown University.
+He was a visiting professor to Brown University.

-He was a visiting Scholar at Monell Chemical Senses Center, in Philadelphia.
+He was a visiting scholar at Monell Chemical Senses Center, in Philadelphia.

 Research interests

 He did research on the physiology of the senses of taste and smell in man and in animals and their clinical trial.

 On the behavioral, electrophysiological and autonomous reactions to chemical stimuli.

 And on the developmental aspects of oral functions.